mhubii/nmpc_pattern_generator/README.md

 mkdir build && cd build
 cmake -DCMAKE_BUILD_TYPE=Release -DRBDL_BUILD_ADDON_URDFREADER=ON ..
 ```

-### PyTorch
-For PyTorch to work in combination with RBDL, we need a source installation.
-Please checkout this [gist](https://gist.github.com/mhubii/1c1049fb5043b8be262259efac4b89d5) to figure out how to perform a clean setup.

 ### YARP
 Additionally, for communicating with the real robot, or the simulation, we need [YARP](https://www.yarp.it/).
 To install YARP, follow the [installation instructions](https://www.yarp.it/install.html), or head on as described below